 - Using a fluid transfer pump, fill the oil pan with approved fluid until it starts to run out of the fill hole.
-Depending on the temperature of the fluid, it should take about 3 to 4 liters to fill the pan.
-As you can see below, ours took 3 liters.

 - Replace the plug and snug up with a T50 torx socket.
 DO NOT torque the plug yet…it will be removed again to check the final level of the transmission fluid.

 - Next, the automatic transmission fluid (ATF) level needs to be checked.
 In order to get a correct ATF level reading, the fluid must be at a temperature between 86-122 degrees Farenheit (we recommend 100F).
 The correct way to determine the temperature of the ATF is to use a diagnostic scanner.
 If you are a home mechanic and do not currently own a diagnostic scanner for your BMW, we encourage you to purchase one as soon as possible.
 A diagnostic scanner is as important to your tool chest as a set of socket wrenches.
 You can purchase a very affordable BMW diagnostic scanner by clicking here.

 - First, connect your diagnostic scanner to the OBD-II port located in the driver’s side footwell.
 Do not start the vehicle yet.

 - With the vehicle off, scroll through the diagnostic scanner menu until you find the screen that monitors the transmission fluid temperature in live data.
 You want to keep the vehicle off because it may take you some time to find the correct screen.
 You don’t want to start warming up the fluid until you are all ready to go.
 The following image shows the correct screen on the Schwaben (Foxwell) diagnostic scanner.
 This screen will differ among scanner manufacturers.